donallmc/CarND-MPC-Project/README.md

 Through tweaking the cost function weighting, I experimented with a target velocity of 80; after the cost function waiting this effectively resulted in a speed of around 65, but this produced a couple of "questionable" turns, during which the car didn't leave the road but certainly would have caused any human passengers to be nervous!
-The submitted code has a target velocity of 50, resulting in a fairly consistent speed of 40, which is a little modest but which produces a perfectly safe lap around the track.
+The submitted code has a target velocity of 60, resulting in a fairly consistent speed of around 40, which is a little modest but which produces a perfectly safe lap around the track.

 ### Timestep Length and Elapsed Duration (N & dt)